nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ### 4.1.
 Adding a Goal

-This section describes the implementation of how you can add a goal to your tracking list.
+This section describes the implementation of how the user can add a goal to their tracking list.

-#### 4.1.1 Implementation
+#### 4.1.1.
+Implementation

-Adding a goal is amongst the first feature that you will interact with as you begin your goal achieving journey.
+Adding a goal is amongst the first feature that the user will interact with as they begin goal tracking.
 The add goal feature is implemented using the `AddParser` and `AddGoalCommand` class.
-It allows you to create a new goal on your personal account which will be stored in the `GoalList` class.
+It allows the user to create a new goal on their personal account which will be stored in the `GoalList` class.

-1. The `AddParser#parseAddGoalCommand()` method is called, which in turns calls the `AddParser#getGoal(commandInstruction)` method.
+1. The `AddParser#parseAddGoalCommand(commandInstruction)` method is called, which in turns calls the `AddParser#getGoal(commandInstruction)` method.
 2. The `AddParser#getGoal(commandInstruction)` method will internally check for name, goal type, start date, and end date parameters.
 The name parameter has been limited to a maximum of 50 characters.
 The start date has to come after the end date, in addition to both dates needing to come after the date when the goal was created.
-3. An `AddGoalCommand(goal)` object is created from this method.
+3. An `AddGoalCommand(goal)` object is created from the `AddParser#parseAddGoalCommand(commandInstruction)` method.

 ![](Diagram_Images/Implementation_Diagram_Images/AddGoalCommandParserSequenceDiagram.png)